NicoHinderling/VuforiaScenekit-Swift-Example/README.md

 vuforiaLicenseKey: [ Your License Key ]
 ```

 Sorry for the rough code for now :)

+Feel free to open an issue if you have any problems trying to get the code to work!